What is the Keto Diet?

 4. Monitor Your Progress

-While these tools can be helpful, it’s also important to listen to your body and pay attention to how you feel.
-Keep track of your energy levels, appetite, weight, and any other changes you notice, and adjust your diet as needed.
+These can also be useful tools, but it’s still best to listen to your body and try and understand the way you feel.
+Monitor your energy, hunger, weight and any other changes you experience and adapt your diet accordingly.

 Conclusion: What is the Keto Diet?